adriens/katacoda-glia-labs/kafka/kafka-quickstart/step5.md

 Play between `Terminal 5` and `Terminal 6` :

 - Send a message from `Terminal 5`
-- See it being consumed in `Terminal 6`
+- See it being consumed in `Terminal 6` thus, appearing live in the console